In Him Ministries:

 Psalms 16:7 says, “Indeed, my mind instructs me in the night.”

-but man "Is" a soul.
+Those who teach soul sleep often say man does not have a soul, but man “is” a soul.
 Yet, the Bible teaches us that we do have a separate soul.

 Matthew 10:28 says, “And do not fear those who kill the body but cannot kill the soul.
 Rather fear him who can destroy both soul and body in hell.”